emma-ea/Lets-Quizz/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project was built from a sample tutorial on flutter for beginners.

 A few resources to get you started if this is your first Flutter project: